 Private Grants

 Corporate and foundation grants are funds made available through corporate or family trust funds that seek to provide a public good based on giving priorities agreed upon by the foundation’s board of trustees.
-Private grants are usually only available for nonprofits with a 501(c)(3) designation.
-If you do not meet this requirement, many foundations allow businesses/organizations to partner with a 501(c)(3) who will be the acting fiscal agent.
+Most private grants are limited to nonprofits with a 501(c)(3) status; however, businesses can often partner with a 501(c)(3) to act as the fiscal agent.

 Our guide includes foundations with a national giving presence that are interested in healthy food initiatives and regional economic development.
 Note that some of the largest supporters for these types of projects are local/regional foundations that are invested in projects and initiatives that grow, preserve, and sustain their community.
-Foundation Directory Online is a great resource to research grants and learn about local foundations’ funding priorities and giving history.
-A paid subscription is required to access in-depth information; however, there are Funding Information Network Centers across the nation that provides the resource for free.
+Candid’s Foundation Directory and Instrumentl are two resources to research grants and learn about local foundations’ funding priorities and giving history.
+A paid subscription is required to access in-depth information; however, there are Funding Information Network Centers across the nation that provide the resource for free.

 Loan Funds/Community Development Finance Institutes

-Loans are typically available for building projects and purchasing large equipment.
-Our guide includes institutions that give loans with low or 0% interest rates for qualifying activities that provide a benefit to the community.
-Loan programs typically cover facilities and equipment expenses.
+Loans are often used for building projects, purchasing equipment, or other capital-intensive activities.
+Many institutions offer loans with low or 0% interest rates for projects that benefit the community, typically covering facilities and equipment expenses.

-Community Development Financial Institution (CDFI) Certification is a designation given to specialized organizations, such as community development banks and credit unions, and non-regulated institutions like loan and venture capital funds, that provide financial services in low-income communities and to people who lack access to financing.
-Community Development Loan Funds (CDLFs) provide financing and development services to businesses organizations, including microenterprises and small businesses.
-Each year, the CDFI Fund (a federal program) awards institutions across the US, enabling them to provide affordable financial products and services to spark economic growth in under-resourced communities.
-Specifically, the Healthy Food Financing Initiative is offered for CDFIs that are interested in expanding their healthy food financing activities.
+Community Development Financial Institutions (CDFIs) are specialized banks, credit unions, and non-regulated financial institutions that provide affordable financial services in low-income communities or to individuals and businesses who lack access to traditional financing.
+Community Development Loan Funds support small businesses, microenterprises, and community-based organizations with both financing and technical assistance.
+Each year, the federal CDFI Fund awards institutions across the U.S., enabling them to deliver affordable loans that spark economic growth in under-resourced communities.
+Programs such as the Healthy Food Financing Initiative target CDFIs expanding financing for healthy food projects.

 Equity

-Equity provides an opportunity for a for-profit organization to raise capital by selling a portion of its stock to investors.
-There are a number of investment funds and organizations that are investing in social enterprises and sustainable food businesses.
-NVA recommends consulting with professional advisors to understand structuring, ownership rights, tax implications, and other matters if raising capital via an equity sale.
+Equity allows for-profit organizations to raise capital by selling a portion of their ownership to investors.
+Many investment funds and organizations focus on supporting social enterprises and sustainable food businesses.
+While equity investment can accelerate growth, it involves sharing ownership and potential control.
+NVA recommends consulting professional advisors to navigate structuring, ownership rights, tax implications, and other considerations when raising capital through equity.

 CHOOSING THE BEST OPTION

-Finding financial support is a practice of patience and relationship building and is often composed of different sources.
-Many of our clients are generously supported by outside funders and financial institutions which has enabled them to undertake large-scale building projects and provide free community programs.
+Finding financial support is a practice of patience and relationship building, often involving various sources.
+Many of our clients are generously supported by outside funders and financial institutions, which have enabled them to undertake large-scale building projects and provide free community programs.

 • Activities that your project or program will undertake